 Clothing and other textile waste in Brisbane

-Clothes, footwear, sheets, towels, blankets and household textiles are part of our everyday lives.
-When it comes time to dispose of these items, there are a lot of things you can do to keep them out of landfill and in circulation.
+Clothes, footwear, sheets, towels, blankets and other household textiles are part of our everyday lives.
+Reducing and reusing textiles to keep them in circulation for as long as possible will minimise their impact and save your household money.
+When it comes time to dispose of these items, there are a lot of things you can do to keep them out of landfill.

 How can you reduce textile waste?